multimatum-Team/multimatum/reports/sprint6.md

 Next week I'll make notification handle modification when a deadline is modified.

 ### Léo
+This week, I worked essentially on the UI and the usability of the app.
+First, I reviewed the permission system to be able to access the QR-Code reader direclty after accepting the camera permission request.
+I have improved the layout of the main screen and created a new design for the buttons, including new icons.
+The QR-Code reader is lauched directely at the start of the activity, no screen touch required.
+I also improved the usability of the calendar, by improving the design and adding the possibility for the user to add a deadline using just the keyboard.
+Various new tests were also added to improve the coverage.
+Next week, I will continue to work on the UI (dark mode) and remake the settings design, and ev. deadline display screen.

 ### Louis
 During this week I finalized the QRCode generator by cleaning the actual layout, make consistent the access to the activity and refractoring a significant part of the code.
 I create a new class QRGenerator used in the activity and make all associated test.
 It wasn't so simple to refractor this but finally it went fine.